nismod/ukpopulation/README.md

 - [Northern Ireland Statistics and Research Agency](https://www.nisra.gov.uk): Northern Ireland SNPP by LAD equivalent/age/gender.

 ## Data Processing
-- Note that SNPP data is 2014-based while NPP data is 2016-based.
+- Note that the SNPP for each country, and the NPP data may not have the same reference year.
+(See table 1).
 - NPP data is broken down by country (England/Wales/Scotland/Northern Ireland), for all the variant projections indicated in the table above.
 - Column headings and category values follow the nomisweb/census conventions:
   - `GEOGRAPHY_CODE`: ONS country, LAD, or LAD-equivalent code